Partnership Core Statement

 Major challenges to African universities include technical obstacles to participation in increasingly global intellectual communities; redefining the nature of quality within international and local contexts; lowering costs through economies of scale; increasing access and gender equity; and positioning higher education as a responsible partner in building democratic society.

 The foundation Partnership recognizes the wide diversity among African universities - especially in terms of organization, functions, culture, academic offerings, and clientele - and differences and complementarities among the collaborating foundations.
 Under the initiative, each foundation works with those institutions that fit its mission and priorities.
 Some grantees will serve as regional models of successful transformation and public engagement, and others will play important roles in local development.
 The Partnership capitalizes on the distinctive contribution that each foundation can make through shared learning, and will enhance the ability of grant-makers to support sustainable improvements in university performance.

 Core Functions of the Partnership

-The Partnership tests and demonstrates the best that philanthropy has to offer by pooling knowledge and strategies.
+The Partnership, which may be expanded to include other donors interested in African higher education, tests and demonstrates the best that philanthropy has to offer by pooling knowledge and strategies.
 It aims to provide balanced emphases on the academic and the practical, thus enabling universities to become more robust intellectual institutions that can effectively produce a new generation of scholars, analysts, scientists, technologists, teachers, public servants, and entrepreneurs.

 Core functions of the Partnership include: